 Japanese + Aikido Program

-Japanese culture and language learning combine with Aikido training for
+Japanese culture and language learning can combine with Aikido training, primarily, but

 - Immersion in Japanese speaking and introduction to reading and writing